qsharp-community/qram/README.md

     - [ ] Resource estimation
 - Written report about the different methods used

-### Bonus deliverables

-- If we hit on something interesting, or can do the resource estimation very well for a realistic problem, this is something we could write a paper about
-- Open-source contributions to Q#

 ### Pre-reading

 - Learn about how classical RAMs work (bitlines, wordlines, capacitors, structure, etc.)